 What is a Medical Assistant?

 Medical assistants play a key role within medical institutions.
-They perform various duties and responsibilities, both clinical and administrative, as well as help the patient feel at ease by explaining any questions they may have.
-The duties and responsibilities vary depending on the setting.
+They perform various duties and responsibilities, both clinical and administrative, as well as help patients feel at ease by answering any questions they may have.

 Note: Medical assistants should not be confused with physician assistants.
 Physician assistants are licensed professionals trained to practice medicine and perform surgical procedures along with a physician.